sileshn/ManjaroWSL2/README.md

 Exe filename is using the instance name to register.
 If you rename it you can register with a diffrent name and have multiple installs.

 ## How to setup
-ManjaroWSL will ask you to create a new user during its first run.
+ManjaroWSL2 will ask you to create a new user during its first run.
 If you choose to create a new user during the first run, the steps below are not required unless you want to create additional users.

 Open Manjaro.exe and run the following commands.
 ```dos